 Minimum $60,000 ANNUAL (12 months) Depending on Qualifications

 UHS is part of Student Affairs at the University of Wisconsin-Madison, led by the vice chancellor for student affairs.
-Our staff is dedicated to serving students and to helping them succeed in and out of the classroom in areas including health and well-being, identity and inclusion, leadership and engagement, and student advocacy.
+Our staff is dedicated to serving students and helping them succeed in and out of the classroom in areas including health and well-being, identity and inclusion, leadership and engagement, and student advocacy.
 Student Affairs includes departments led by the dean of students; departments that provide identity-based spaces and leadership resources; the Wisconsin Union; University Health Services; and University Recreation and Wellbeing.

-Successful applicants are responsible for ensuring their eligibility to work in the United States (i.e. a citizen or national of the United States, a lawful permanent resident, a foreign national authorized to work in the United States without need of employer sponsorship) on or before the effective date of appointment.
+Successful applicants are responsible for ensuring their eligibility to work in the United States (i.e. a citizen or national of the United States, a lawful permanent resident, or a foreign national authorized to work in the United States without the need of employer sponsorship) on or before the effective date of appointment.

 A criminal background check will be conducted prior to hiring.

 Click the Apply Online link above or below to apply.
 You will be required to create an account or log in to an existing account.
 Please upload a cover letter and resume or CV to apply.
 You will be asked to provide references as part of the application process.